 5) Spread the Word(s)

-Involved content distribution and promotion will help more people see your content than just through organic, passive means.
-B2B marketers are advised to follow the 80/20 rule for content marketing, where you are creating content 20 percent of the time and promoting that content 80 percent of the time.
-Share and allocate your content on all platforms, channels, and methods; from email and social to blogs and campaigns, your content should have the chance to be seen by all of your followers.
+Content promotion helps more people see your content beyond organic means.
+B2B marketers are advised to follow the 80/20 rule for content marketing.
+Create content 20% of the time and promote it 80% of the time.
+Share your content on all channels, from email and social media.
+Your content should be seen by all of your followers.

-As B2B content marketing continues to grow and expand, so should your efforts and strategies.
-Effective marketing is next to impossible without great content creation.
-Be mindful of your approach and remember that quality content and consistency are key to positioning your brand for long-term content marketing success.
+As B2B content marketing expands, so should your strategies.
+Effective digital marketing is impossible without great content.
+Remember that quality and consistency are key for content marketing success.